zsparal/api-documentation/source/payments/recurring.rst

 without the customer going through payments steps.
 You can create a recurring payment with the ``sequenceType`` set to ``recurring`` when creating a payment with the :doc:`Payments API </reference/v2/payments-api/create-payment>`.

-Please note that in order to do recurring payments, direct debit or credit card has to be activated on your profile.
+Please note that in order to do recurring payments, SEPA Direct Debit, PayPal or credit card has to be activated on your profile.

 #.
 Make sure the customer has valid mandates.
 Find out using the
    :doc:`Mandates API </reference/v2/mandates-api/list-mandates>`.